ErdosDragonSlayer/codieos-triadic-resonance/README.md

-# 🔱 CodieOS Triadic Resonance: A Constructive Proof of the Erdős–Straus Conjecture
+CodieOS Triadic Resonance: A Partial Constructive Method of the Erdős–Straus Conjecture

 The Erdős–Straus Conjecture, proposed in 1948, asks whether every rational number of the form 4/n can be expressed as the sum of three unit fractions.
 Despite extensive computational verification (up to 10^17), no constructive proof had been accepted.
 This repository presents a framework toward such a proof using symbolic and computational methods.